shuckc/pytexalarm/README.md

         Serving web interface on 10002
         (eval) >

 4. In wintex hit `Connect` -> `Connect via.
 Network (127.0.0.1 on Port 10001)`.
-Wintex will prompt to reset the fake pannel.
+Wintex will prompt to reset the fake panel.
 You will see some output like:

         udl_server 0: connected
         Sending login prompt